IntelliTect/Coalesce/docs/modeling/model-components/attributes/load-from-data-source.md

 # [LoadFromDataSource]

 Specifies that the targeted model instance method should load the instance it is called on from the specified data source when invoked from an API endpoint.
-By default, the default data source for the model's type will be used.
+If not defined, the model's default data source is used.

 ## Example Usage